 Putting it all together

-A solution like Spark Business Works’ Select, on the other hand, offers an array of modules that you can customize even further with integrations and extensions.
-Together, you and SPARK Business Works can construct exactly the solution your business needs.
+A custom solution by SPARK, on the other hand, offers full control over customization and integration.
+Together, you can construct exactly the solution your business needs.